Advertiser Disclosure

 Flying Into Kauai

 Kauai’s main airport is Lihue Airport (LIH).
-There are a few seasonal options that originate in Canada, but the majority of flights will originate from the U.S. There are a few nonstop options from the U.S., but there is also the option of flying into Honolulu International Airport (HNL) on Oahu first and then heading to Kauai on a short 25-minute flight.
+There are a few seasonal options that originate in Canada, but the majority of flights originate from the U.S. There are a few nonstop options from the U.S., but there is also the option of flying into Honolulu International Airport (HNL) on Oahu first and then heading to Kauai on a short 25-minute flight.

 Lihue Airport is serviced by the following airlines: Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, Southwest Airlines, United Airlines, and WestJet.